zhangxy-2019/sgp-tod/README.md

 # sgp-tod

-### Schema data is attached, code will be released soon.
+### Schema data and main scripts are attached, detailed organization will be released soon.